 Office 365 is a valuable productivity and collaboration tool.
 It offers businesses numerous benefits, including easy collaboration, remote work, scalability, and lower capital spend.
 Office 365 security is typically pretty solid and offers a wide range of measures.
 However, amidst the extensive range of security threats ranging from malware to data leakage and unauthorized access, Office 365 is not entirely safe.
-Therefore, organizations need to be vigilant to keep their data safe away from prying eyes.
-Here are nine tips on how to improve Office 365 security to strengthen your cybersecurity.
+Therefore, organizations need to be vigilant to keep their data safe.
+Here are nine tips on how to improve Office 365 security to avoid potential incidents.

 1. Enforce Multi-factor Authentication

 Normally, Office 365 users have one way to verify their identity when logging into the application.
 They use a username coupled with a password.
-Regrettably, a good number of users are not diligent in protecting their passwords.
+Regrettably, a good number of users do not practice password hygiene which leaves organizations at risk of an unauthorized intrusion.

-MFA comes in handy to improve office 365 security.
-It utilizes two or more factors –password, fingerprint, retinal scan, or code to verify the identity of a user and guard your system from breaches.
-While many people regard MFA as a hassle and inconvenience, it is easy to implement and can prevent incidents in numerous ways.
+This is where MFA (Multi-factor authentication) comes in handy to improve office 365 security.
+It utilizes two or more factors, such as one-time pass codes, to verify the identity of a user.
+While many people regard MFA as a hassle and an inconvenience, it is easy to implement and can prevent incidents in numerous ways.

-Microsoft has a feature referred to as “Security Defaults.”
-When you enable this feature, it enforces the utilization of MFA in all administrator accounts.
-MFA is an easy approach for organizations to secure their O365 environment from security threats and intrusions.
+Microsoft has a feature referred to as “Security Defaults” When you enable this feature, it enforces the utilization of MFA in all administrator accounts.
+MFA is an easy measure for organizations to secure their O365 environment from potential intrusions, should one of their admin’s password be leaked on the Dark Web following a data breach.

 MFA should also be applied to users without admin permissions.
 Although these uses do not represent the same risk, they can compromise apps and services within the ecosystem.